 The set also offers passive boosts to adrenaline point build-up, attack power, and sign intensity.
 This allows you to create a build around many passive qualities.

 Once again, there are a total of six pieces to this gear set: Armor, Gauntlets, trousers, Boots, Silver Sword, and Steel Sword.
-Wearing 3 pieces of this set gives a +1% bonus to the sword’s attack damage for every instance of bleed that is inflicted upon enemies.
-Wearing 6 pieces increases the number of Bleed(s) that can be inflicted with an increase in ability points.
+Wearing three pieces of the Wolven gear set gives a +1% bonus to the sword’s attack damage for every instance of bleed that is inflicted upon enemies.
+Wearing six pieces increases the number of Bleed(s) that can be inflicted with an increase in ability points.

 You will have to find all of the Wolf School Gear diagrams scattered around Kaer Morhen to craft this set.
 You must be at least level 14 to craft the Wolven Set.